King Henry VIII School, Coventry: History

 In December 2021, at the request of the Department for Education the school was subject to a regulatory compliance inspection, carried out by the Independent Schools Inspectorate.
 The report following this inspection found that the school did not meet compliance standards in five areas, relating to safeguarding; quality of leadership and management; supervision of pupils; teaching of RSE and PSHE; and the carrying out of required checks on staff employed.
 A subsequent monitoring inspection in September 2022, found that the school still did not meet all of the statutory regulations, finding that the standard was not met in three areas, relating to safeguarding; quality of leadership and management; and the carrying out of required checks on staff employed.
 In 2023, the school had recognised and addressed all these issues, according to a 2023 ISI inspection report.

 In September 2022, the governors appointed Mr. Chris Staley as Principal and CEO for all the schools under their administration.
 This role is to provide overall responsibility for the strategic leadership, management and development of the Foundation and those schools that fall under its operational umbrella.
 The heads of each of the schools report to the Principal and CEO.

+Inspection reports by the Independent Schools Inspectorate in 2021 and 2022 found that the school failed to comply with a number of regulations including on safeguarding and vetting of staff on both inspections.
+The issues were addressed and ISI reported that it was "excellent" in adherence to ISI rules.

 In late 2023, the ITV series Three Little Birds was filmed at the school.

-Controversies

-Debee Ashby, a teenage glamour model was expelled from the school in 1983 after topless Page 3 pictures were published.